Looking for a financial adviser?

 What is financial advice?
 What is financial planning?
 We are asked this quite a lot.
-Truthfully, the scope of services offered by financial advisors are quite broad, but in one sentence, financial advice is: “Advice to deal with modern life”.
+Truthfully, the scope of services offered by financial advisers are quite broad, but in one sentence, financial advice is: “Advice to deal with modern life”.

 Modern life has three overlays: personal change, legislative change and economic change.
 How these three entwine is where professional financial advice is important when planning for your objectives.

-Financial planning firms, like ours in Brisbane and Canberra, look at the impact these changes have on you, and offer advice on how to move forward.
+A financial adviser will look at the impact these changes have on you, and offer advice on how to move forward.

 What does financial advice look like?